 deX will enable higher shares of renewable energy to be connected to the grid while ensuring electricity is secure, reliable and available where and when needed.

 This project is developing Australian clean-tech innovation that can be exported globally to solve similar issues in countries or regions with deregulated energy markets and increasingly high penetration of solar, batteries, electric vehicles and other DER.

 The project will deliver significant industry-wide benefits by:

-- creating and publishing a set of consistent approaches (“protocols”) for DER, VPPs and network systems
+- The creation and publication of a set of consistent approaches (“protocols”) for DER, VPPs and network systems,

-- establishing market-enabling foundational registration, contracting and consent approaches that support consumers, networks and retail value stacking.
+- The establishment of market-enabling foundational registration, contracting and consent approaches that support consumers, networks and retail value stacking.